See UPDATE at end of this Blog, more photos found by Diana, written on by Jack!

 “Hi Lynn, quite by chance I came upon your web page and was gobsmacked to find photos of my family!

 Horace and Kitty Pogmore were my grandparents.
 I am the daughter of their oldest daughter Kathleen.
 At the bottom of the page there is a photo of Gran with Auntie Peggy and Auntie Patty.
 Auntie Patty is Horace’s sister not Kitty’s.
 (Writing on photo)

 Patty and her husband emigrated to the U.S. after World War I. The photo was taken on her first ever trip home in the 50s.
 Rex Pogmore also came over to visit – possibly at the same time, I can’t remember.

 Patty and her husband settled in Buffalo New York.
 They had three daughters, Olive, Verna and Marcelle.

-Rex and Margaret had three children, Kathleen, Sherry and Ian.
+Rex and Margaret had three children, Sherry and Ian and another daughter.
 They returned to the UK at the end of the 60s.
 The girls remained in England but Ian went back to Canada and is here still.

 I also live in Canada.
 I emigrated in 1968.”